EU-US Data Privacy Framework: Complete Guide (2026)

 Safe Harbor (2000 to 2015)

-The Safe Harbor framework was adopted in 2000 to bridge fundamental differences between EU and US approaches to data protection.
-Under Safe Harbor, US companies could self-certify that they met a set of privacy principles aligned with EU standards.
-Roughly 4,500 US companies participated.
+The Safe Harbor framework was adopted in 2000 to bridge the fundamental difference between EU and US approaches to data protection.
+US companies could self-certify that they met a set of privacy principles aligned with EU standards.
+Roughly 4,500 companies participated.

 In October 2015, the CJEU invalidated Safe Harbor in the Schrems I ruling (Case C-362/14).
-Austrian privacy advocate Max Schrems challenged Facebook Ireland's data transfers, arguing that Edward Snowden's revelations about NSA mass surveillance programs demonstrated the US did not provide adequate protection.
-The Court agreed, finding that Safe Harbor did not sufficiently limit US government access to EU personal data and offered no effective judicial redress for EU individuals.
+Austrian privacy advocate Max Schrems challenged Facebook Ireland's data transfers, arguing that Edward Snowden's revelations about NSA mass surveillance programs showed the US did not provide adequate protection.
+The Court agreed: Safe Harbor did not sufficiently limit US government access to EU personal data, and it offered no effective judicial redress for EU individuals.

 Privacy Shield (2016 to 2020)

 The EU-US Privacy Shield replaced Safe Harbor in August 2016.
-It included stronger privacy principles, enhanced oversight by the US Federal Trade Commission (FTC), and the creation of a State Department Ombudsperson to handle EU complaints about intelligence activities.
-Over 5,300 US companies certified under Privacy Shield.
+It included stronger privacy principles, enhanced FTC oversight, and a State Department Ombudsperson to handle EU complaints about intelligence activities.
+Over 5,300 US companies certified.

 In July 2020, the CJEU struck down Privacy Shield in Schrems II (Case C-311/18).
-The Court found that US surveillance programs, particularly Section 702 of the Foreign Intelligence Surveillance Act (FISA) and Executive Order 12333, allowed bulk data collection that exceeded what was "strictly necessary" under EU law.
-The Ombudsperson mechanism was not considered sufficiently independent because it lacked binding authority over intelligence agencies.
+US surveillance programs -- particularly Section 702 of the Foreign Intelligence Surveillance Act (FISA) and Executive Order 12333 -- allowed bulk data collection exceeding what was "strictly necessary" under EU law.
+The Ombudsperson was not sufficiently independent and had no binding authority over intelligence agencies.

 Negotiations Leading to the DPF (2020 to 2023)

-Following the Schrems II decision, organizations transferring data to the US relied primarily on Standard Contractual Clauses (SCCs), combined with supplementary measures such as Transfer Impact Assessments.
-Negotiations between the EU and US began almost immediately.
+After Schrems II, organizations relied primarily on Standard Contractual Clauses combined with Transfer Impact Assessments.
+EU-US negotiations began almost immediately.

-In March 2022, President Biden and European Commission President von der Leyen announced an agreement in principle on a new framework.
-On October 7, 2022, President Biden signed Executive Order 14086 ("Enhancing Safeguards for United States Signals Intelligence Activities"), which created the substantive legal changes the new framework required.
+In March 2022, President Biden and Commission President von der Leyen announced an agreement in principle.
+On October 7, 2022, President Biden signed Executive Order 14086 ("Enhancing Safeguards for United States Signals Intelligence Activities"), creating the substantive legal changes the new framework required.

-The European Commission published its draft adequacy decision in December 2022, and the European Data Protection Board (EDPB) issued its opinion in February 2023 acknowledging the improvements while raising remaining concerns.
+The Commission published its draft adequacy decision in December 2022.
+The EDPB issued its opinion in February 2023, acknowledging improvements while raising concerns.
 The final adequacy decision was adopted on July 10, 2023.

 How the DPF Works

-The DPF operates through two complementary elements: self-certification by US companies and binding commitments by the US government regarding intelligence activities.
+The DPF has two complementary parts: self-certification by US companies and binding US government commitments on intelligence activities.

 The Certification Process

-US companies join the DPF by self-certifying through the International Trade Administration (ITA), a bureau within the US Department of Commerce.
-Certification is voluntary but creates legally binding obligations.
+US companies join the DPF by self-certifying through the International Trade Administration (ITA) at the Department of Commerce.
+Certification is voluntary but creates legally binding obligations once made.

 To certify, an organization must:

-- Confirm it is subject to the enforcement jurisdiction of the FTC or the Department of Transportation (DOT)
+- Confirm it is subject to FTC or Department of Transportation (DOT) enforcement jurisdiction

-- Develop a privacy policy that conforms to the DPF Principles
+- Develop a privacy policy conforming to the DPF Principles

-- Identify an independent recourse mechanism for handling complaints
+- Identify an independent recourse mechanism for handling individual complaints

 - Pay the applicable annual fee based on annual revenue